-Hans Kristian Borchgrevink Hansen (1985) works in various formats, materials and techniques.
-For Borchgrevink Hansen, film, books, found objects and drawing become part of his wonder universe.
-The artist explores the surroundings and he stops at the everyday.
-Through his motives we let ourselves be fascinated by the smallest things.
-The immediate question is whether we influence the environment, or whether it is the environment that affects us?
-Borchgrevink Hansen sees what we others overlook.
-Shape and color are drawn out in detail and the result is a surrealistic everyday realism that gives associations to something dreamlike.
+Hans Kristian Borchgrevink Hansen (1985) works in different formats, materials and techniques.
+For Borchgrevink Hansen, film, books, found objects and drawing become part of his universe of wonder.
+The artist explores his surroundings and stops at the everyday.
+Through his motifs, we are fascinated by the smallest things.
+The obvious question is whether we influence our surroundings, or whether it is our surroundings that influence us?
+Borchgrevink Hansen sees what the rest of us overlook.
+Form and color are drawn in detail and the result is a surreal everyday realism that gives associations to something dreamlike.
 Borchgrevink Hansen grew up in Finnskogen and now works from Oslo.
 He has been a member of Tegnerforbundet since 2012.
-More information about Hans Kristian Borchgrevink Hansen here .
+More information about Hans Kristian Borchgrevink Hansen here.

 TF : Hans Kristian, can you tell us a little about your artistic practice?